AkiRusProd/voice-classifier/README.md

 This model was trained on a  [Mozilla Common Voice](https://www.kaggle.com/mozillaorg/common-voice) dataset.
 >Training data includes ~45000 files, testing data includes ~15000 files.
-The accuracy is 92.5 percent on the testing data.
+The accuracy is 92.5% on the testing data.
 >
 To convert mp3 audio files to wav and read them you need also to install [ffmpeg](https://www.ffmpeg.org/download.html).